KatZGB/my_first_repo/README.md

 Added text to new branch <newbranch>

-Added local conflict - local text
+Added local conflict -  new local text